-Following this approach, it is important that the analysts have an overview of the process with the objective of building a final working BN model in mind.
-Analysts should work to guide the experts so that they think about how model parameters interact in a logical way.
-For example the work of Whitney et al. (in preparation) illustrates the use of the EKE approach to build an impact model which aims to deliver the probabilities for different states of malnutrition under a policy decision and to relate this directly to a monetary value for calculating variables of importance (see )
+Following this approach, the analysts must have an overview of the process to build a final working model in mind.
+Analysts should work to guide the experts so that they think about how model parameters interact logically.
+For example, the work of Whitney et al. (2018) illustrates the use of the expert knowledge elicitation (EKE) approach to build an impact model that aims to deliver the probabilities for different states of malnutrition under a policy decision and to relate this directly to a monetary value for calculating variables of importance.

-Resulting models can then be brought before the whole group of experts for plenary discussion and re-drawn, aiming for common understanding about the relationships in each model.
+The resulting models can then be brought before the whole group of experts for plenary discussion and re-drawn, aiming for a common understanding of the relationships in each model.
 The end result should be one model per question with the contributions of all experts.
 These can then be combined into one large impact pathway model.
 Corrections and further feedback can be gathered for model verification as a final stage of model development.

-Calibration training
+Step 3: Calibration training

-The next step of the modeling procedure follows procedures, outlined by Hubbard (2014), known as ‘calibration training’.
+The next modeling step follows procedures, outlined by Hubbard (2014), known as ‘calibration training’.
 Experts are trained, using well-established ‘calibration’ procedures to estimate their state of uncertainty and thereby increase their capacity to provide accurate estimates by reducing errors of judgment.
-Through the process, experts learn to improve their ability to estimate their own state of uncertainty and thereby reduce errors of judgment, e.g. under-confidence or overconfidence (i.e. give correct estimates 90% of the time when they have 90% confidence, Hubbard, 2014).
-As both Hubbard (2014) and O’Hagan et al. (2006) show, through this training the experts learn to minimize potential biases in probability estimation.
+Through the process, experts learn to improve their ability to estimate their own state of uncertainty and thereby reduce errors of judgment, e.g., under-confidence or overconfidence (i.e., give correct estimates 90% of the time when they have 90% confidence, Hubbard, 2014).
+As both Hubbard (2014) and O’Hagan et al. (2006) show, the experts learn to minimize potential biases in probability estimation through this training.

 Calibration training consists of several exercises aiming to reveal to the participants their personal biases (overconfidence or underconfidence) by assessing their performance on a set of trivia questions.
-Through these exercises experts are trained to assess their subjective uncertainty and express it as a Confidence Interval (CI).
-This interval has a predefined chance (e.g. 90%) of containing the right value.
+Through these exercises, experts are trained to assess their subjective uncertainty and express it as a Confidence Interval (CI).
+This interval has a predefined chance (e.g., 90%) of containing the right value.
 Perfectly calibrated people should get around 90% of answers correct, and any deviation (outside a narrow band of stochastic variation) from this optimal figure indicates estimation bias.
 Experts are calibrated through repetition and feedback on the exercises.
 The training is divided into several stages:

-The examples given by Hubbard (2014) and Luedeling et al. (2015) show that through the use of these procedures, experts learn to give estimates that are neither too vague (under-confidence) or too specific (overconfidence).
+The examples given by Hubbard (2014) and Luedeling et al. (2015) show that through the use of these procedures, experts learn to give estimates that are neither too vague (under-confidence) nor too specific (overconfidence).
 The procedures seek to help participants become accurate estimators.
-Accuracy, in this context, does not mean precision but rather refers to the ability to produce an accurate range of probable estimates of different possible states of the variables of interest.
-Therefore, the procedures outlined in this appraoch seek to provide experts with the skills necessary to represent uncertainty explicitly as probabilities of different possible states of the world.

-Estimations of the nodes states within the BN can begin once the experts have been through the training and the analysts are satisfied that the experts are adequately calibrated.
-More examples of these calibration procedures and instructions on their application is provided in detail by Hubbard (2014).
+In this context, accuracy does not mean precision but refers to the ability to produce an accurate range of probable estimates of different possible states of the variables of interest.
+Therefore, the procedures outlined in this approach seek to provide experts with the skills necessary to represent uncertainty explicitly as probabilities of different possible states of the world.
+More examples of these calibration procedures and instructions on their application are provided in detail by Hubbard (2014).

-Model quantification
+Step 4: Model quantification

-For final model quantification the analyst converts the conceptual model into a mathematical model, translating stakeholder inputs into equations as accurately as possible.
+For final model quantification, the analyst converts the conceptual model into a mathematical model, translating stakeholder inputs into equations as accurately as possible.
 Following Luedeling et al. (2015), all estimates can then be consolidated into one single distribution for each model parameter.